lukeswitz/AntiHunter/README.md

 **AntiHunter** is a low-cost, open-source distributed perimeter defense system for wireless network security and operational awareness.
 It enables comprehensive monitoring and protection of wireless environments, transforming spectrum activity into actionable security intelligence for defensive operations.

-Built on the ESP32-S3 platform with mesh networking, AntiHunter creates a scalable sensor network for real-time threat detection, device tracking, and perimeter security.
-The system combines WiFi/BLE scanning, GPS positioning, environmental sensors, and distributed coordination to provide robust wireless security capabilities.
+Built on the ESP32-S3 platform with mesh networking, AntiHunter creates a scalable sensor network for real-time threat detection, device mapping, and perimeter security.
+The system combines WiFi/BLE scanning, GPS positioning, environmental sensors, and distributed coordination to provide a digital and physical "tripwire".

 ## Core Capabilities